abhilashmnair/Dr.Bot/README.md

 **Enjoy**

+---

 *This is made from the [Infermedica Python Demo](https://github.com/infermedica/symptom-checker-chatbot-example).
+Infermedica Documentation is available [here](https://developer.infermedica.com/docs/introduction). <br>
-Make a PR if you get a bug.* :)
+Make a PR if you get a bug. :)*